webiny/webiny-examples/elasticsearch-client-usage-example/pages-custom-search/README.md

 # Introduction

-With this example, we show how you perform custom searches on pages, using ElasticSearch that's included in the default Webiny setup.
+With this example, we show how you can perform custom searches on pages, using ElasticSearch which is included in the default Webiny setup.

+> TIP: When it comes to performing advanced text and filtering queries, by default, every Webiny CMS project relies on Elasticsearch.

-So, once you implement this example, via your API Playground, you should be able to perform queries like:
+So, once you implement this example, via your [API Playground](https://www.webiny.com/docs/how-to-guides/webiny-applications/admin-area/api-playground/), you should be able to perform queries like:

 ```graphql
 {